sibbiii/how-we-dev-mw/doc/source/09_tests.md

 (chap_tests)=
-# We have a vast amount of high-quality tests.
+# We have a vast number of high-quality tests.